Solete1/WebTech-Marketplace/PRD.md

   7. Each listing will contain the item name, price, quality state, and a small description.
   8. Under each listing, there will be an “add to cart” button.

-- Page where users fill out a form with the details of their products so the admins can post about them on the website.
+- Sell: Page where users fill out a form with the details of their products so the admins can post about them on the website.
   1. Title
   2. Logo
   3. White background